Caitlin-Sykes/ComputerCraft-Scripts/readme.md

 - **Player Logging Script ¹**
 > [!note]
-> Scripts marked with an ¹ should be chunkloaded
+> Scripts marked with a ¹ should be chunkloaded

 ## Scripts Overview